Press enter to see results or esc to cancel.

 Below are the key disability-friendly countries for expats.

-Despite being initially perceived as inaccessible for expats with disabilities years ago, the land of the rising sun known as Japan, where sights meet experiences, has since improved significantly in the years since.
+Despite being initially perceived as inaccessible for expats with disabilities years ago, the land of the rising sun, known as Japan, where sights meet experiences, has since improved significantly in recent years.

 Another notable example of why Japan is accessible to expats with disabilities is the country’s measures for those with visual impairments.
 Similar to the UK, Japan uses tactile paving to guide blind people in train stations.